 The new Süper Lig offered greater professionalism, and Gala faced Dinamo Bucharest in a European Cup qualifier, becoming the first Turkish club to play, score and win in a UEFA competition.
 Nevertheless, the Romanians emerged victorious over two legs, to the disappointment of all.

 In subsequent years, European football became a regular occurrence in Istanbul.
-A coin flip loss to FC Zürich ended their involvement in the 1963/64 European Cup, before Gala made its debut in the European Cup Winners’ Cup a season later.
+A coin flip loss to FC Zürich ended their involvement in the 1963/64 European Cup, before Gala made its debut in the Cup Winners’ Cup a season later.
 This was a new frontier, and perhaps a greater opportunity to compete against teams of a similar standard.
-However, Legia Warsaw beat Gala in the last-16, raising serious questions as to whether the club would ever reach its full potential on the international stage.
+However, Legia Warsaw beat them in the last-16, raising serious questions as to whether Gala would ever reach its full potential on the international stage.

 Five years passed before the next major European conquest of Galatasaray.
 Spartak Trnava were beaten by virtue of another coin toss, but Legia awaited once again to crush Turkish hope in a tense quarter-final.
 This trend continued throughout the 1970s as Gala butted up against the glass ceiling of European football, even in the newfangled UEFA Cup, aimed at that second tier of clubs.
 The squad was capable up to a certain point, but many felt that major advancements were required within the culture of Turkish football before its marquee clubs could compete against continental behemoths.